yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "May choose [amount] additional belief(s) of any type when [foundingOrEnhancing] a religion"
 	Example: "May choose [3] additional belief(s) of any type when [founding] a religion"

 	Applicable to: Global

-??? example  "[stats] when a city adopts this religion for the first time (modified by game speed)"
-	Example: "[+1 Gold, +2 Production] when a city adopts this religion for the first time (modified by game speed)"

-	Applicable to: Global